Staff & Board

 CPW has been consulting with web designer/developer Sean Hovendick since 2011 regarding the future of our website.
 As principle and creative director, Sean and his team at Studio Fusion have been instrumental in the design and development of what CPW.org is today.
 His attention to detail, sound advice and tireless support has been extremely valuable to the staff at CPW.

 Sean’s expertise draws from many of his unique experiences in life.
 He was a paratrooper in the US Army, he received a bachelor’s degree from Eastern New Mexico University with a concentration in broadcast communication, art and computer animation and earned an MFA in Computer Art from Syracuse University.
 In addition to managing his design firm, Studio Fusion, Sean Hovendick is also an exhibiting media artist and an Associate Professor serving as Director of the Graphic + Media Design program in the Department of Art + Design at Sage College of Albany.
 His procedural, time and image-based artworks explore the hidden forces of power, identity and social order within the mediated psyche.
 His work has been exhibited both nationally and internationally.

-CPW would like to thank its current interns: Julianna, Sam, Alyssa, Leah, Emily, Annie, and Hannah.
+CPW would like to thank its current interns: David, Alyssa, Leah, and Emily.